bauerindustries/shop-demo-project/README.md

 ## Hosting:
 You can see the site running [here](https://shop-demo-node-js-express-mondodb.onrender.com) on Render.
-There are Admin log-in details provided.
+Administrator log-in details are provided on the landing page.

 The MongoDB database is hosted on MongoDB's Atlas Database.